The Norwegian Accounting Standards Board (NASB)

 - The Oslo Stock Exchange

 The founding members name one person each to a Supervisory Board, in addition the Supervisory Board has one independent member.
 The Supervisory Board has the overall responsibility, and have some administrative duties.
-The supervisory board elect the members of the Accounting Standards Board, the Technical Committee on IFRS and the Bookkeeping Standards Board after proposal from an election committee.
-The election committee consist of 5 members, the chair of the supervisory board, the vice chair of the supervisory board, one member of the Accounting Standards Board who is not on election, one member of the Technical Committee on IFRS who is not on election and one member of the Bookkeeping Standards Board who is not on election.
+The supervisory board elect the members of the Accounting Standards Board and the Technical Committee on IFRS after proposal from an election committee.
+The election committee consist of 4 members, the chair of the supervisory board, the vice chair of the supervisory board, one member of the Accounting Standards Board who is not on election and one member of the Technical Committee on IFRS who is not on election.

-The Accounting Standards Board, the Technical Committe on IFRS and the Bookkeeping Standards Board each consist of 8-11 members.
+The Accounting Standards Board and the Technical Committe on IFRS each consist of 8-11 members.
 The Financial Supervisory Authority of Norway and the Ministry of Finance each have one observer at the Accounting Standards Board and the Technical Committee on IFRS.
-The Ministry of Finance has one observer at the Bookkeeping Standards Board.

-Chair Technical Committee on IFRS: Erlend Kvaal (Handelshøyskolen BI, Oslo)
+Chair Technical Committee on IFRS: Bjørn Einar Strandberg (PWC, Kristiansand)

 Chair Supervisory Board: Per Hanstad (The Norwegian Institute of Public Accountants, Oslo)